MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-protocols.md

 | `http` | http://contoso.com/ |
 | `mailto` | mailto:contact@contoso.com |

-With Protocol Handling, PWAs can register to handle specific protocols when getting installed.
+With Protocol Handling, PWAs can register to handle certain allowed protocols when getting installed.
 For example, an email client app can register to handle the `mailto` protocol, or a geo location app can register to handle the `geo` protocol.

 Custom protocols can also be handled if a PWA registers a protocol that starts with the `web+` prefix.